drunkrhin0/drunkrhin0.github.io/_posts/2019-12-07-building-an-active-directory-lab-part-1a-automatedlab.md

 ---
 title: Building an Active Directory Lab — Part 1A - AutomatedLab
 date: 2019-12-07 +0800
-categories: [blog, windows]
+categories: [Blog, Active Directory]
-tags: [windows, active directory, virtualisation, powershell, automatedlab, hyper-v, homelab]
+tags: [windows, active directory, virtualisation, powershell, automatedlab, hyper-v, homelab, microsoft]
-author: Rami
+toc: true
 ---

-# Building an Active Directory Lab — Part 1A: AutomatedLab
+📝 **This blog post was originally published on:** [Medium](https://medium.com/swlh/building-an-active-directory-lab-part-1a-automatedlab-fc2399ebe5be)\|[LinkedIn](https://medium.com/swlh/building-an-active-directory-lab-part-1a-automatedlab-fc2399ebe5be)

+---

 So you’d like to build an Active Directory (AD) lab and have no idea how to get started.
 I learnt how to build labs manually however this was quite time consuming and didn’t allow much flexibility (which I’ll cover in a future article).